mihasya/mihasya.github.com/_posts/2015-07-19-thoughts-evoked-by-circleci-outage.md

 However, just having the separate ELB gives us recourse in the event of a sudden surge in robot traffic: we can just blackhole THAT traffic at the ELB and continue serving site and API read traffic.
-The robots would be mad, and the data you were browsing would gradually get more and more stale stale, but it beats the big ugly `500` page.
+The robots would be mad, and the data you were browsing would gradually get more and more stale, but it beats the big ugly `500` page.

 The Opsmatic agent is also built to accumulate data locally if it can't